pranayrp/portfolio/pranayfinalproject2.md

 Q4.
 Which part of the story did you not find that helpful? <br/>
 A. I personally wasn't interested in whether Netflix or licensed show.
 That's probably because I'm a filmmaker.
 A producer could find that information more useful.

 Q5.
-Considering critics rating is the only aspect you haven't brought up yet, did you find that part helpful or do you have any feedback. <br/>
+Considering critics rating is the only aspect you haven't brought up yet, did you find that part helpful or do you have any feedback? <br/>
 A. I don't have any feedback.
 Yes, I did find it helpful.
 It was motivating to know that data.
 It personally pushes me to make quality products.
 A lot of times critics are said to bring down films in our industry but this report is testament to the fact that they are merely reflective of audience voices - that even without them, the film would go down if it was a bad film.
 Therefore, it does make me view critics in new light and have newfound respect for them, and also motivates me to make a better product.

 **26-year-old MSBA student @ Carnegie Mellon University**